semanticdata/firefox-hacker-news-in-sidebar/README.md

 # Hacker News in Sidebar

-A Firefox WebExtension to display Llama Life within the Firefox sidebar.
-This extension adds a new section to the sidebar which contains the Llama Life web app.
+A Firefox WebExtension to display Hacker News within the Firefox sidebar.
+This extension adds a new section to the sidebar which contains the Hacker News website.
 It also adds a shortcut, and a button toggle within the toolbar.

 ## How to Use

 1. Toggle the sidebar by pressing Alt+Shift+9.
-This shortcut can be changed by going to Add-ons -> Reddit in Sidebar -> Options.
+This shortcut can be changed by going to Add-ons -> Hacker News in Sidebar -> Options.
 2. If you prefer buttons over shortcuts, there is a toolbar button you can press to toggle the sidebar.

 ## How to Unlock Firefox Sidebar Width